bharath-doijode/SuperApp/README.md

 ## Known Issues

-The "farmer" and "farmerLead" mini-apps can't be run in standalone mode (i.e. without the host running).
+The "farmer"  mini-app can't be run in standalone mode (i.e. without the host running).
 This is a deliberate decision of this repository to showcase the possibility and to reduce the amount of work to keep the mini-apps dependencies up-to-date.
 The "dashboard" mini-app can be run as a standalone app (without the host).
 It's up to you to decide on what kind of developer experience your super app has.

 Repack v3 HMR breaks React Native inspector/devtools in RN 0.70 version.
 A bypass added three patches for the dashboard, shell, and host. [link](https://github.com/callstack/repack/issues/251).